Also see book club questions for Death of a Cozy Writer.

 “Yes,” said Mrs. Romano.
 Absently, she flicked a dishcloth in the direction of a bread crumb.
 “Yes.
 The family will all be here.
 And I think that what Sir Adrian has planned is not a wedding, but the fireworks.”

-Death of a Cozy Writer - Now available at Amazon.com, Barnes & Noble.com, and stores everywhere.
+Death of a Cozy Writer - All books by the author are available at Amazon.com, Barnes & Noble.com, and stores everywhere.